MoserMichael/my-notes/dev-gotchas.md

 6/10/23 - I am past a hundred leetcode problems, (hi, [that's me on leetcode](https://leetcode.com/michaelmo123/) )

+Later: they have a daily leetcode challenge, started to do these (recently started to log the leetcode challenges [here](/interview-questions/leetcode-daily-challenges.txt)

 My observations, so far:

 - I am over the initial 'leetcode shock'.
 Some people take Leetcode really hard.
 However it can also be fun.